abdulsalamka2020-cloud/Global-Mart-Performance-dashboard/README.md

 # 🛒 Global Mart Supply Chain & Sales Performance Dashboard

-An end-to-end Power BI project analyzing sales performance and supply chain operations across Africa, built to help leadership monitor revenue, profitability, delivery reliability, and supplier performance from a single interactive report.
+This is an end-to-end Power BI project analyzing sales performance and supply chain operations across Africa, built to help leadership monitor revenue, profitability, delivery reliability, and supplier performance from a single interactive report.

 ---